J-A-B-R/Console-Utilities/README.md

 Personal background
 -------------------
-I started this little project as a fun summer entertainment to detox of .NET, OO, lambdas, asyncs, SOLID and whatnot.
+I started this little project as a fun summer entertainment to detox of .NET, OO, lambdas, ORMs, repository patterns, async programming, SOLID concepts and whatnot.

-So here I am, back to basics facing the arid Win32 API that I've almost forgotten, armed only with the ancient but beloved C89.
+So here I am, back to basics facing the arid Win32 API that I've almost forgotten, armed only with the ancient but beloved C89 and willing to learn one thing or two.

 History